Find a currency

 When you exchange with Travelex, we promise to give you the lowest online price for foreign currency in the United States.

-If you find a lower online price for foreign currency, we'll match it.
+If you find a lower online price elsewhere for your foreign currency, we promise that we'll match it.
 Just contact us, and we'll refund you the difference between the price you paid and the price you found.

 Please refer to the Travelex Online Price Promise Terms and Conditions for more detail.FIND OUT MORE

-Select the amount of money you need to exchange and the country you’re visiting
+Select the amount of money you need to exchange and the country that you’re visiting

-Your currency can be picked up at over 100 Travelex stores or delivered to your door.
-Next-day UPS shipping is free on orders over $1000!
+Your currency can be picked up from over 100 Travelex stores across the US, or delivered safely to your door.
+Next-day UPS shipping is free on orders over $1,000!

 - 3. Pay online

-Pay for your foreign currency with either your debit card or credit card
+Pay for your foreign currency quickly and securely with either your debit card or credit card

 A simple guide to understanding currency jargon